dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 "Excellent" means we:

-- **are radically inclusive** to existing members and newcomers looking to learn or participate.
+- **are wholly inclusive** to existing members and newcomers looking to learn or participate.
 Some may raise questions that have been addressed before.
 Kindly point them to existing discussions.
-Everyone is new to a project once.
+Everyone was new to a project once.
 - **respect** your abilities, interests, and personal differences.
 Our different talents documenting, testing, coding, reviewing, reporting, and/or